Last updated: May 29, 2026

 - Assuming Medicare covers dentures: Original Medicare usually does not cover routine dental care or dentures.

-- Chasing implant ads: Free implant offers often come with strict limits or large costs.
+- Chasing implant ads: Some offers have strict limits or large out-of-pocket costs.

-- Waiting on infection signs: Swelling, fever, and trouble swallowing need urgent medical help.
+- Ignoring infection signs: Swelling, fever, and trouble swallowing need urgent medical help.

 - Signing too fast: Read payment plans and dental credit offers before you agree.

-If Medicaid is denied: Read the denial letter and look for appeal dates.
+If Medicaid is denied: Read the denial letter and look for the appeal date.
+The IDHS appeal page explains that you can use ABE Appeals if you disagree with a state decision about benefits.
 Call 1-800-843-6154 and ask what proof is missing.
-Keep the case number from your application.

-If DDS is closed in your county: Ask whether a doctor’s letter can still let you apply.
-Then call clinics, UIC, and 2-1-1 while you wait.
+If DDS is closed in your county: Ask whether a doctor letter may still let you apply.
+Then call Medicaid, clinics, UIC, SIU, health centers, and 2-1-1 while you wait.

 Resumen en español